I beg to move,

 At all stages of the recruitment process, recruits should have confidence in its inclusivity of all identities of gender, sexual orientation, race and religion.
 When considering recruitment, it is important that we are also looking at the labour markets.
 Who are the military trying to recruit, where are their challenges, and who are they up against when trying to get the very best?
 If we need to consider the increased use of reservists to ensure that people have skills developed outside the military that can be used inside the military, then that should be done.

 Armed forces pay scales reflect an outdated approach.
 Recruits will start with significantly lower salaries and more distorted pay scales than those in the police or fire services.
-In July 2018, the MOD announced that that personnel will receive a 2% salary increase with an additional one-off payment of 0.9%.
+In July 2018, the MOD announced that personnel will receive a 2% salary increase with an additional one-off payment of 0.9%.
 However, as the current inflation rate is about 2.2%, the armed forces’ annual rise of just 2% is still below that.

 It is incredible that we treat those personnel as separate when they are actually fundamental to the operations that we engage in.